B-Kiraly/Benndots-HGengine-ROMhack/README.md

 This is a ROM-hacked (custom) version of the Pokemon game Heartgold for Nintendo DS made by me, Benndot.
 Hi!

-Current version: V9
+Current version: V10
-Current Task: Test playthrough
+Current Task: Test playthrough of V8
 Current State: The game should function and play perfectly fine!
 Most of what I wanted to add/change should be present, though much of it is still untested.

 ## About HG-Engine